FHIR/sql-on-fhir-v2/input/pagecontent/functional-model.md

 ```

 ### Reference Implementation

-To understand functional model in more details
-take a look at [reference javascript implementation](https://github.com/FHIR/sql-on-fhir-v2/sof-js)
-- it's just ~400 lines of code.
+The [JavaScript reference implementation](https://github.com/FHIR/sql-on-fhir-v2/tree/master/sof-js) implements the functional model described here.
+It is very concise at roughly 400 lines of code and reading it is a good way to understand the model in detail.